OWASP/www-project-threat-dragon/docs-2/development/testing/actions.md

 {% include breadcrumb.html %}

-## GitHub Actions

 [GitHub Actions](https://docs.github.com/en/actions/reference) are used to test, build and deploy Threat Dragon.
 These actions live in the `.github/workflows` directory.

-## CI Action
+## PR Pipeline

 The CI Action is Threat Dragon's continuous integration pipeline.
-This pipeline is run on all branches and serves as a sanity check.
+This pipeline is run on all branches and serves as a quality check.
 When a pull request is opened, each step of this pipeline is added as a check to the pull request.
 This gives the author and reviewers an opportunity to understand the state of the code.

 Because this action uses a docker image that is pushed to a remote repository for testing, there is a concurrency group that prevents concurrent runs of the same action.

-## BrowserStack
+## BrowserStack End to End Tests

 [BrowserStack](https://www.browserstack.com/) offers its services [for free to open-source projects](https://www.browserstack.com/open-source),